Robinhood stock trading app confirms $110M raise at $1.3B valuation

 Huddly raises $10M to “reinvent the camera” with a computer-vision platform for video meetings

-Zero-fee stock trading app Robinhood has joined the unicorn club thanks to reaching 2 million total monthly users, and 17% month-over-month growth of its revenue-driving Robinhood Gold subscription product.
+That’s thanks to it reaching 2 million total monthly users, and 17% month-over-month growth of its revenue-driving Robinhood Gold subscription product.
 The startup confirmed to TechCrunch that it’s raised a $110 million Series C at a $1.3 billion valuation led by DST Global, with participation by existing investors NEA, Index Ventures and Ribbit Capital, plus new investors Thrive and Greenoaks.

-Today’s announcement confirm’s TechCrunch scoop from last month that Robinhood was raising at $1.3 billion from DST.
+Today’s announcement confirms TechCrunch’s scoop from last month that Robinhood was raising at $1.3 billion from DST.
 The 80-person, 4-year-old startup has now pulled in $176 million in total funding.

 “But How Are You Going To Make Money?”